Chuka-J-Uzo/Data-Streaming-ETL-IUBH/README.md

 !["Python > MySQL Output"](./data_streaming_project/image_assets/Python%20code%20to%20output%20to%20MySQL%20Database.png "Python > MySQL Output") <br>
 *Image above: Python code to output to MySQL Database*

+### Run PhpMyAdmin Container:

+We use this to easily navigate through our MySQL database and MySQL server.
+It's a simple but powerful Web UI framework for that purpose.

+Now we install PhpMyAdmin - A web interface for MySQL:

+    docker pull phpmyadmin:latest

+After pulling phpMyAdmin, next, we need to run a MySQL server in Docker, and then the phpMyAdmin image needs to be linked to the running database container like this:

+    docker run --name phpmyadmin -d --link MySQL_Container:db --restart always  -p 8085:80 phpmyadmin

+Notice that our running container name "MySQL_Container" will then be linked to our phpMyAdmin image by adding "--link MySQL_Container:db" be sure to put the db at the end.

+### Run ZooKeeper Container:

+Fire up the Zookeeper container first of all.

+I downloaded the ZooKeeper image specific to Ubuntu 22.04 from https://hub.docker.com/r/ubuntu/zookeeper with this command:

+    docker pull ubuntu/zookeeper:3.1-22.04_beta

+Then we do a docker run to run the ZooKeeper container with:

+    docker run -d --name zookeeper-container -e TZ=UTC -p 2181:2181 ubuntu/zookeeper:3.1-22.04_beta

+### Run Kafka Container:

+We used ```docker pull ubuntu/kafka:3.1-22.04_beta``` to download the Kafka Image specific to Ubuntu 22.04 from ```https://hub.docker.com/r/ubuntu/kafka```.
+Then we do a docker run to run the kafka container.

+    docker run -d --name kafka-container -e TZ=UTC -p 9092:9092 -e ZOOKEEPER_HOST=host.docker.internal ubuntu/kafka:3.1-22.04_beta

+If Kafka can't find ZooKeeper which it needs to run, you might need to expose the Kafka port to the host network.
+You can do this by adding the --network host option to the docker run command:

+    docker run -d --name kafka-container --network host -e TZ=UTC -e KAFKA_ADVERTISED_HOST_NAME=host.docker.internal -e KAFKA_ADVERTISED_PORT=9092 -e ZOOKEEPER_HOST=host.docker.internal ubuntu/kafka:3.1-22.04_beta

+Note that in this case, you do not need to publish the Kafka port with -p since the container is using the host network.
+Also, make sure that any firewall or security groups are not blocking traffic to the Kafka port.

+Now, create your Kafka Topic.
+We call ours "Truck-Data" (or a suitable name of your choice)

+    kafka-topics --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic Truck-Data

+Also, in creating a Kafka topic (If in VSCode, just right-click against the running Kafka broker or kafka server, then select "Attach shell"). :

+    ./kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic Truck-Data

+OR (to add more partitions, and data retention settings....etc, use below)

+    kafka-topics.sh --create --topic Truck-Data --partitions 3 --replication-factor 1 --bootstrap-server localhost:9092 --config segment.ms=10000 --config retention.ms=3600000

 ### Run Pyspark and Spark Container: